mikael-wants-to-visit-disneyland/breweries/README.md

 # Brutally Beautiful Brewery Browser

 A lightweight platform for browsing American breweries.
-Made not only for beer bros or bar owners, but for any lover of booze.
+Made not only for beer bros, but for any lover of booze.

-## Design
+## Process

+### Users
 There are two main user groups that we wanted to satisfy:

 1. Restaurants, bars and shops looking to source local beers.
 2. People who want to sample craft beers.

+### Assumptions

 Without yet talking with a single user, we made some assumptions: